An international leader in educating and training in biomanufacturing and bioprocessing

 Individuals who have already completed an undergraduate degree or are currently enrolled in an NC State non-thesis master’s (MR) program can complete a post-baccalaureate certificate or a graduate certificate.
 At the graduate level, BTEC offers both research-based and classroom-only master’s programs, as well as a graduate minor and two graduate certificates.

 BTEC undergraduate programs include an undergraduate minor, a university certificate, and a post-baccalaureate certificate.
 Chemical engineering majors can also earn a concentration in biomanufacturing sciences.
-Student transcripts indicate the completion of any of these programs.

 Persons who have completed course prerequisites may enroll for individual courses as non-degree students.
 Persons with appropriate professional experience may enroll for individual courses with the consent of the instructor.